-- 1. The main steering gear is to be capable of putting the rudder (steering nozzle) over from 35° on one side to 30° on the other side in not more than 28 s when the rudder stock is affected by a rated torque of the steering engine. - 2.
-The auxiliary steering gear is to be capable of putting the rudder (steering nozzle) over from 15° on one side to 15° on the other side in not more than 60 s.
+- The steering system must be capable of moving the rudder from 35° on one side to 35° on the other side with the ship moving at maximum service speed and on the summer load line and, under the same conditions, from 35° on either side to 30° on the other side in not more than 28 seconds. - The auxiliary steering gear is to be capable of putting the rudder (steering nozzle) over from 15^o on one side to 15^o on the other side in not more than 60 s.